Destinations Italy Milan & Lakes

 Mandarin Oriental · Bulgari · Park Hyatt

 Direct train from Malpensa (Malpensa Express, 50 minutes to Cadorna or Centrale) is the easiest route.
 From Linate, a taxi is twenty minutes.
-Drop bags; check in proper happens at 3.
-Don't try to do anything serious until after lunch.
+Drop bags; check-in proper happens at 3.
+Don't attempt anything ambitious until after lunch.

 3:00p.m.